 When assessing ICT companies with billions of users located around the globe, it is not possible for the GNI Board to determine whether company policies and procedures are implemented properly in every instance or whether a company acts appropriately with respect to each of the thousands of requests it receives from governments every year.

 The steps that can be taken by the GNI Board if it determines that a company is not making a good-faith effort to implement the GNI Principles with improvement over time are set out in the Accountability, Policy and Learning Framework and the Governance Charter.
 These include identifying corrective action steps, placing a company under special review, and should a company fail to meet compliance and evaluation requirements, terminating its participation in GNI.

-The public report issued by GNI after the entire process is completed, includes a summary of progress made by GNI and the companies, GNI’s Board Determination of each company, collective lessons learned, and information required to improve the understanding of threats of freedom of expression and privacy across different sectors.
+The public assessment report issued by GNI after the entire process is completed, includes a summary of progress made by GNI and the companies, GNI’s Board Determination of each company, collective lessons learned, and information required to improve the understanding of threats of freedom of expression and privacy across different sectors.
 In addition, each assessed company will, within six months of the end of the process communicate to the public about the outcome of their assessment.